-- For older children who don’t have too much discomfort or a high fever, your doctor will likely watch for 48 – 72 hours (2-3 days) to see if the ear infection gets better on its own.
+- If a child doesn’t have too much discomfort or a high fever, the doctor will likely wait 24 to 48 hours (1 to 2 days) to see if the ear infection gets better on its own.
 If the child does not improve or gets worse, you should take him back to the doctor.

-- Your doctor might suggest acetaminophen or ibuprofen to reduce your child’s pain.
+The doctor might suggest acetaminophen or ibuprofen to reduce the child’s pain.
 Only give ibuprofen if your child is drinking reasonably well.
-Do not give ibuprofen to babies under 6 months without first talking to your doctor.
+Do not give ibuprofen to babies under 6 months old without first talking to your doctor.

-- Do not give over-the-counter medications (ones you can buy without a prescription) to babies and children under 6 years of age without first talking to your doctor.
-The only exceptions are drugs used to treat fever (such as ibuprofen and acetaminophen).
+Do not give over-the-counter medications (ones you can buy without a prescription) to babies and children under 6 years without first talking to your doctor.
+The only exceptions are medications used to treat fever, such as ibuprofen and acetaminophen.

 Children usually feel better within 1 day of starting an antibiotic.
-Use antibiotics only as directed.
-Keep giving them until they are finished, even if your child feels better.
 Your doctor might want to see your child again to be sure the infection has cleared up completely.
 Fluid can remain in the middle ear without inflammation for a few weeks.